nprapps/app-template/PROJECT_README.md

 Report Analytics
 ----------------

-Event tracking and reporting is backed into the app-template using Google Analytics.Running the reports requires Google Analytics API access setup as described [here](https://developers.google.com/analytics/solutions/articles/hello-analytics-api#environment).
-Youranalytics secrets and "dat" files must be placed in your home directory as `.google_analytics_secrets.json` and`.google_analytics_auth.dat`, respectively.
+Event tracking and reporting is backed into the app-template using Google Analytics.
+Running the reports requires Google Analytics API access to be configured as described [here](https://developers.google.com/analytics/solutions/articles/hello-analytics-api#environment).
+Your analytics secrets and "dat" file must be placed in your home directory as `.google_analytics_secrets.json` and `.google_analytics_auth.dat`, respectively.

 Once configured you can run the analytics report by executing `fab analytics`.